 Types of Therapy

 The most common type of addiction therapy is Cognitive Behavioural Therapy (CBT).
-By identifying the root causes of your addiction and the negative thought processes that drive addiction, CBT uses psychoeducation to retrain your brain to develop more positive though patterns and habits.
+By identifying the root causes of your addiction and the negative thought processes that drive addiction, CBT uses psychoeducation to retrain your brain to develop more positive thought patterns and habits.

 - Group therapy